plindman/experiments-kafka-simple/README.md

-# Kafka Docker Python Example with HTTP Producer
+# Kafka Docker Python Example with Containerized Producer and Consumer

 This project demonstrates a simple example of using Kafka with Docker and Python.
 It includes a producer that accepts HTTP requests to send messages to a Kafka topic and a consumer that reads these messages, performs a simple transformation, and logs the result.
+Both the producer and consumer run in Docker containers.

 ## Prerequisites

 - Docker
 - Docker Compose
-- Python 3.7+

 ## Project Structure

 ```
 kafka-docker-python/
 ├── docker-compose.yml
+├── Dockerfile.producer
+├── Dockerfile.consumer
 ├── src/
 │   ├── producer.py
 │   └── consumer.py
 └── requirements.txt
 ```

-## Setup
+## Setup and Running

 1. Clone this repository:
    ```